Join our Streaming Lakehouse Tour!

 A Hopping Window is a type of time window used in stream processing that has a fixed duration but slides forward by a specified "hop" interval, allowing windows to overlap.
 For example, a 1-hour window hopping every 10 minutes would produce aggregations covering the last hour, updated every 10 minutes.
 This is useful for generating frequently updated, moving-average style results.

-Hummock (RW Specific)
+Hummock (RisingWave Specific)

 Hummock is RisingWave's purpose-built, cloud-native storage engine used within its State Store.
 It employs a Log-Structured Merge-tree (LSM-tree) architecture to efficiently manage large amounts of streaming state on durable object storage (like S3).
 Hummock provides features like checkpointing, versioning, and compaction, underpinning RisingWave's fault tolerance, scalability, and state management capabilities.